Vellames/hsanotes/README.md

 Simple Notes API

 To execute the API Project is necessary the use of composer<br>
+You can download and install composer in this link: https://getcomposer.org/

 Run this command in the API folder to download all project dependencies:

 ````